ssl-hep/ServiceX_frontend/README.md

 For documentation of `get_data` and `get_data_async` see the `servicex.py` source file.

-The `backend_name` tells the library where to look in the `servicex.yaml` configuraiton file to find an end point (url and authentication information).
+The `backend_name` tells the library where to look in the `servicex.yaml` configuration file to find an end point (url and authentication information).
 See above for more information.

 ### How to specify the input data

 How you specify the input data, and what data can be ingested, is ultimately defined by the configuration of the `ServiceX` backend you are running against.
 This `servicex` library supports the following:

-- A Dataset Identifer (DID): For example, `rucio://mc16a_13TeV:my_dataset`, or `cernopendata://1507`, both of which are resolved to a list of files (in one case, a set of ATLAS data files, and in the other some CMS Run 1 AOD files).
+- A Dataset Identifier (DID): For example, `rucio://mc16a_13TeV:my_dataset`, or `cernopendata://1507`, both of which are resolved to a list of files (in one case, a set of ATLAS data files, and in the other some CMS Run 1 AOD files).
 - A single file located at a `http` or `root` endpoint: For example, `root://myfile.root` or `http://myfile.root`.
 ServiceX must be able to access these files without special permissions.
 - A list of files located at `http` or `root` endpoints: For example, `[root://myfile1.root, http://myfile2.root]`.
 ServiceX must be able to access these files without special permissions.
 - [depreciated] A bare (DID): this is an unadorned identifier, and is routed to the backend's default DID resolver.
 The default is defined at runtime.
-It is depreciated because a backend configuraiton change can break your code.
+It is depreciated because a backend configuration change can break your code.

 ### The Local Data Cache

 To speed things up - especially when you run the same query multiple times, the `servicex` package will cache queries data that comes back from Servicex.
 You can control where this is stored with the `cache_path` in the configuration file (see below).
-By default it is written in the temp direcotry of your system, under a `servicex_{USER}` directory.
+By default it is written in the temp directory of your system, under a `servicex_{USER}` directory.
 The cache is unbound: it will continuously fill up.
 You can delete it at any time that you aren't processing data: data will be re-downloaded or re-transformed in `ServiceX`.

 There are times when you want the system to ignore the cache when it is running.
 You can do this by using `ignore_cache()`: